wdporter/i-am-that-vuepress/19-reality-lies-in-objectivity/readme.md

-# 19. Reälity Lies in Objectivity
+# 19. Reality Lies in Objectivity

 >… [your world] is illusory as long as it is subjective and to that extent only.
-Reälity lies in objectivity.
+Reality lies in objectivity.

 **Questioner:**&ensp;I am a painter and I earn by painting pictures.
 Has it any value from the spiritual point of view?